Links to site contents...

-- In addition to the £102 fee, there will be your solicitor's fees for getting the
+- In addition to the £36 fee, there will be your solicitor's fees

-- It takes about four weeks before the Deed Poll document is received.
+- It takes about four weeks before the Deed Poll document is enrolled and returned.

-- There is no difference in the effectiveness of Enrolled Deed Polls and the Deed Polls
+- There is no difference in the effectiveness of a Deed Poll that has been enrolled and

-4. What are the benefits of an Enrolled Deed Poll?
+4. What are the benefits of enrolling a Deed Poll?